Logo

 Agoraphobia is the anxiety or terror of being in situations that you believe you cannot get out of.
 A person may develop agoraphobia if they have a panic episode in a certain location or environment.

-In earlier DSM iterations, agoraphobia and panic disorder were associated.
+In earlier DSM iterations, agoraphobia and panic disorders were associated.
 The DSM-5 has been updated to include agoraphobia as a distinct and codifiable disorder.
-It also states that in order to get this kind of diagnosis, avoidance behaviors must be shown.
-These refer to concerns about running into tense or panicked situations when it could be difficult to get help or flee.
+It also stipulates that demonstrating avoidance behaviors is necessary for this type of diagnosis.
+These refer to concerns about running into tense or panicked situations where it might be difficult to get help or escape.

 Why Do Panic Attacks Occur?

-Although the precise causation of panic disorder or attacks is unclear, the following variables may be at play:
+Although the precise cause of a panic disorder or attack is unclear, the following variables may be at play:

 The trait of having a sensitive personality to stress